Connecting the Dots of Identity Verification

 Senior Product Manager

-Luis brings a decade of design and product leadership experience to the team.
-Before joining CertifID, Luis helped lead product and design at Merlin Labs, a HomeServices and Berkshire Hathaway real estate innovation lab.
-He also co-founded InHouse, a real estate marketing, and data platform, in 2015.
+Luis brings over a decade of design and product leadership experience to the team.
+Before joining CertifID, Luis co-founded InHouse, a real estate marketing, and data platform.
 Today, he combines his passion for thoughtful design and his experience in real estate to help create a future safe from wire fraud.

 Getting started with CertifID is easy.